 Documents must be submitted in the form of originals, photocopies, or scanned versions (i.e. showing legible stamps, signatures, and dates) of the said originals.
+Please submit documents referred to in points d. to p. in a single zip folder (Annex F).
 Official documents provided from public institutions may be provided in the original language/Turkish.